When is the best time to sell my house?

 - Reject it

-We never suggest to reject an offer, is much better to counter back at a price that is acceptable to the seller.
+We never suggest to reject an offer, it’s much better to counter back at a price that is acceptable to the seller.
 Buyers will have the same options to accept, reject or counter the counter-offer.

 What are the sellers concessions?